-At six o'clock yesterday afternoon

-The Master came to our room to call on us and gave us very beautiful teachings and then said sore of the officials of 'Akká had come to call on him, so he could not take tea with us.
+At six o'clock yesterday afternoon the Master came to our room to call on us and gave us very beautiful teachings and then said some of the officials of 'Akká had come to call on him, so he could not take tea with us.
 We saw no more of him until this morning.
 Monevah Khánum came for us at 7:30 to come to the early morning gathering of the family, when tea is served and all chant from the Holy Utterances.
 A very dear little boy, the son of Husayn Yazdí, only about six years old, chanted so sweetly.
-He came in so noiselessly, kneeling near the door, and sat with hands folded, listening until The Master requested him to chant.
-Then The Master praised him greatly and called him to come to him and gave him a handful of flowers.
-After visiting with the women of the household, the Greatest Holy Leaf, the mother and four daughters and two Russian pilgrims from 'Ishqábád, for half an hour or so, we went to breakfast with Monevah Khánum.
+He came in so noiselessly, kneeling near the door, and sat with hands folded, listening until the Master requested him to chant.
+Then the Master praised him greatly and called him to come to him and gave him a handful of flowers.
+After visiting with the women of the household, the Master's sister, the mother and four daughters and two Russian pilgrims from 'Ishqabád for half an hour or so, we went to breakfast with Monevah Khánum. $\{\{p18\}\}$